pandastrike/orca/examples/echo/README.md

   ```
   Ignore `Error response from daemon: No such container` if it appears in your log.
 This is an optional command used to clear away any old container that shares a name with one you're about to start.

   It might take a moment, and there will be several debugging and informational messages, but eventually you will see a message indicating Redis is ready.
+You can stop the CoreOS journaling with `ctrl+C`.

   ```
   Starting CoreOS Reflector Demo...